stride3d/stride-docs/en/manual/game-studio/panels/property-grid.md

 ## Customizing the look of a property

-Stride allows you to customize how your properties appear in the **Property grid** using the [Display](xref:Stride.Core.DisplayAttribute) attribute.
-It allows you to change the display name and category.
+Stride allows you to **customize how your properties appear in the Property grid** using the [Display](xref:Stride.Core.DisplayAttribute) attribute.
+You can use it to change the display name and category.

 ```csharp
 public class Example : StartupScript